benibaeumle/Learning-Shapelets/README.md

 --to_cuda                   bool                  Performs computations on GPU is true.
 Default: True
                                                   Needs PyTorch with GPU support.
 --verbose                   int                   Monitors training loss if set to 1.
-Default: 0
+Default: 0 --l1                        float                 Value for the regularizer L_dk.
+Default: 0.0 --l2                        float                 Value for the regularizer L_ss.
+Default: 0.0 --k                         int                   Value for top k parameter of regularizer L_dk   Default: 0
 ```

 ### Methods